 Transcript of a Live Text Chat from the Chronicle of Philanthropy with Carol Weisman, an international consultant who specializes in fundraising, governance, and volunteerism, and Larry Levin, publisher and CEO of the St. Louis Jewish Light newspaper and online news site.
-He also has had a lengthy career serving a variety of educational, arts, and environmental nonprofits as both a board member and an executive.

 Media Relations--Guidelines for a Successful Relationship

 From the Free Management Library, a guide for successful media relations including additional resource ideas and links.